Matt Olson Player Props: Braves vs. Cardinals

 - Olson hit .240 with 44 doubles, 34 home runs and 81 walks.

-- Among the qualifying hitters last season, he ranked 93rd in batting average, while his on-base percentage ranked 60th and he was 23rd in slugging.
+- Among qualifying batters in MLB last year, he ranked 93rd in batting average, 60th in on-base percentage, and 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.